eu-cristofer/VBA_PumpPerformance/README.md

 ## Special notes

 The author of the code does not make any warranty or representation, either express or implied, with respect to the accuracy, completeness, or usefulness of the results contained herein, or assume any liability or responsibility for any use, or the results of such use, of any information or process disclosed in this software.

+# Guidelines to build the solution as an Add-in

+1. Open the file `00 - BaseSpreadSheet.xlsx` in Excel Application.
+2. Through the developer tab, access Visual Basic and import the script `01 - ImportModules.bas`.
+3. Inside the imported module, adjust the variable `strAddress` with the path to the source (`src`) folder, i.e. `"C:\Users\john\GitHub\vba-pump-performance/src/"`.
+4. Run the sub `01 - ImportModules`.